Vadorequest/serverless-with-next5-boilerplate/README.md

 - an AWS account, `sls deploy` commands will deploy on AWS (another provider is possible, but the `serverless.yml` will need to be modified)
 - node < `6.9.3` installed, I personally used `8.9.4`, doesn't matter so much because we use webpack.
 (See [supported-languages](https://serverless.com/framework/docs/platform/commands/run#supported-languages))

+# Acknowledgements

+I am just a beginner with Serverless and Next.js

+https://github.com/geovanisouza92/serverless-next was my main source of inspiration to put this together, but it was overcomplicated to my taste for a "getting started" and I couldn't understand how to decompose it all into smaller pieces.

 # Steps (tutorial, from scratch)

 1. Run `sls create --template hello-world --path serverless-with-next` (optionally ignore `.idea` folder)